daudix/daudix.one/content/blog/syncthing-in-toolbx/index.md

 Today I wanted to reduce the amount of layered packages on my Silveblue install, sure thing it was easy to do, but there was one thing that wasn't this easy, Syncthing.

 The issue is that it needs to autostart on login, otherwise it's useless.
-Autostart didn't work from inside Toolbx using the GNOME Tweaks from inside Toolbx, because it points to the regular binary location, not from inside the Toolbx.
+Autostart using the GNOME Tweaks from inside Toolbx didn't work, because it points to the regular binary location instead of Toolbx.

 > There are [a few](https://www.qualityology.com/tech/syncthing-in-toolbox-on-fedora-silverblue-with-systemd/) [solutions](https://mmarco94.github.io/linux-guides/immutable-os/syncthing), and there's also [SyncThingy](https://github.com/zocker-160/SyncThingy), but I wanted to have the *original* Syncthing and easy way of solving things; manually creating Podman container when we have Toolbx seemd like overengineering.

-And so I copied the `~/.config/autostart/syncthing-start.desktop` before uninstalling the Syncthing overlay, located the Toolbx binary using `whereis toolbox`, replaced `/usr/bin/syncthing` in the Syncthing desktop file with `/usr/bin/toolbox run syncthing`, and logged out...
+And so I backed up the `~/.config/autostart/syncthing-start.desktop` before uninstalling the Syncthing overlay, located the Toolbx binary using `whereis toolbox`, replaced `/usr/bin/syncthing` in the backed up Syncthing desktop file with `/usr/bin/toolbox run syncthing`, put it back and logged out...

 And it worked!
 Here's the final contents of `~/.config/autostart/syncthing-start.desktop`: